Updated April 2021

 To renew prescriptive authority, nurses must attest to completing 10 hours of nursing continuing education (CNE) in pharmacology/pharmacotherapeutics in the past two years.

-For more detailed information about being audited, requesting inactive status or reactivating an inactive nursing license, or renewing a lapsed nurse license, refer directly to the Delaware Nursing Board.
+For more detailed information about being audited, requesting inactive status or reactivating an inactive nursing license, or renewing a lapsed nurse license, refer directly to the Delaware Nursing Board webpage.

 Is Delaware a Compact State for Nursing?

-In order to receive a new NLC Multistate license, a nurse who lives in a compact state must meet the following 11 uniform licensure requirements:
+In order to receive a new multistate license, a nurse who lives in a compact state must meet the following 11 uniform licensure requirements:

 - Have graduated from a board-approved education program or have graduated from an international education program (approved by the authorized accrediting body in the applicable country and verified by an independent credentials review agency)